bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 ### Fixing common Bazel errors

-This segment indicates how to fix a basic Bazel error.
+This segment indicates how to fix common Bazel errors.

 Bazel has a few levels of validation which often occur at BUILD time.
+Note:
-Note that since Bazel doesn't type check all files in the WORKSPACE on every build it's possible to have an error in one target, while other targets still work.
+Since Bazel doesn't type check all files in the WORKSPACE on every build it's possible to have an error in one target, while other targets still work.
-Bazel's diagnostic convention is similar to how clang and Swift errors look and feel inside of Xcode.
+Bazel's diagnostic convention is similar to how clang and Swift errors appear in Xcode.

 #### _got unexpected keyword argument_